 \subsection{Data}

-We conduct experiments for two language pairs: English$\rightarrow$German and English$\rightarrow$French.
+We conduct experiments for three language pairs: English$\rightarrow$Russian/German/French, on different domains.
 Following \citet{kim_when_2019}, we pre-train sentence-level baselines on large sentence-level parallel data to make them as robust as possible.
-In particular, we employ data from the WMT17\footnote{http://www.statmt.org/wmt17/translation-task.html} En$\rightarrow$De news translation shared task ($\sim$5.2M sentences), and WMT2014\footnote{http://www.statmt.org/wmt14/translation-task.html} En$\rightarrow$Fr ($\sim$35.8M sentences).
-Then, sentence-level baselines are fine-tuned on TED talks subtitles from IWSLT17 ~\cite{cettolo_wit3_2012}, in both languages.
-We train context-aware models with two document-level data settings:
+In particular, we employ data released by \citet{voita_when_2019} for En$\rightarrow$Ru (6.0M sentences from OpenSubtitles2018 \citep{lison_opensubtitles2018_2018}), data from the WMT17\footnote{http://www.statmt.org/wmt17/translation-task.html} news translation shared task for En$\rightarrow$De ($\sim$5.2M sentences), and data from WMT14\footnote{http://www.statmt.org/wmt14/translation-task.html} for En$\rightarrow$Fr ($\sim$35.8M sentences).
+We train the contextual parameters of context-aware models in two settings, while freezing the rest of the parameters:

-\textbf{Low resource setting - IWSLT}: consisting of TED subtitles from IWSLT17, for both En$\rightarrow$De/Fr;